Updated: Sep 29

 Consultants vary wildly.
 Finding the right type of consultant is the first step.
 Are you looking for a coach-type?
 A specialist to work within a narrow area of the business?
 A strategist to help you get off the ground or to help you improve sales?
 Or are you needing someone that can tighten up your systems and operations?
 (I am a strategic consultant, a generalist.)

 The second step is finding someone that is suited to working with you/your company, the way that will be most effective.
-This doesn’t always mean this person is the best personality fit for you.
+This doesn’t always mean this person is the most comfortable personality fit for you.
 What you want is their expertise.
-You should be looking for someone that has the experience to help you specifically where you need help.
+You should be looking for someone who has the experience to help you specifically where you need help.

 Assessing you as a business owner- this step is often glossed over though it should be taken very seriously.
 Being self-aware and creating a business structure that factors in your strengths and weaknesses is crucial to your success and long-term satisfaction with your role.